flashcordon/big-history/Histoire-système-solaire.md

 about twice the current Martian atmospheric pressure, this is well below the needed ~1 bar

-There is
-no plausible scenario that is feasible today or in the near future by which sufficient volumes of carbonate-bearing material could be processed to release substantial quantities of CO2.
-Here, we take 12 mbar as the maximum plausible amount of CO2 that could be released from carbonates.

-Releasing the full 40 mbar of CO2 estimated to be in the regolith would require processing material over the entire planet to a depth of at least 100 m, again assuming a complete release of the CO2

 Regarding loss to space, once gas is lost it will very quickly become ionized and carried away by the solar wind.
 Once lost, it is gone and unable to come back

-Although there is considerable uncertainty in an exact CO2 pressure that could be produced, we will use 20 mbar as a representative maximum atmospheric pressure that could be achieved; while higher pressures are theoretically possible, there is no evidence to suggest that these larger amounts of CO2 are available

-It would take a CO2 pressure of about 1 bar to produce greenhouse warming that would bring temperatures close to the melting point of ice7,43.
-This is well beyond what could be mobilized into the Mars atmosphere

 options:
 1. Change the orbital eccentricity of Mars’s orbit about the Sun.